jklepsercyber/defender-detectionhistory-parser/README.md

 ![regkey](https://github.com/jklepsercyber/defender-detectionhistory-parser/blob/develop/images/regkey.png)

-The contents of the Second Section may differ between different threat types (PUAs, Trojan, Virus, Worm).
+The contents of the second section may differ between different threat types (PUAs, Trojan, Virus, Worm).
 An example in DetectionHistory files generated from PUAs is the inclusion of the PUA's "regkey" and "uninstall" registry key fields, which, if they exist on the system, would again provide another source of evidence that the threat once existed on the host machine.
 The "regkey" field has been observed to provide an SID, a useful piece of information in tracking who or what accounts may have tried to introduce threats on a machine.
 In threats other than PUAs, even empty regkey fields are not included in the DetectionHistory file.

 To summarize, the available data from the second section is as follows: